The best part about holiday meals, besides maybe the mashed potatoes, is stuffing.

 This recipe uses cauliflower and mushrooms in place of bread, and anywhere you can swap out wheat for a vegetable instantly makes the recipe healthier.

-A key component is cauliflower, which comes with a host of vitamins and minerals, including over 75% of the recommended daily intake (RDI) of vitamin C, 20% of the RDI of vitamin K, and 14% of the RDI of folate.
+A key component is cauliflower, which comes with many vitamins and minerals, including over 75% of the recommended daily intake (RDI) of vitamin C, 20% of the RDI of vitamin K, and 14% of the RDI of folate.

 Another fatty boost this recipe gets is from olive oil.
 The olive oil in this recipe goes beyond just flavor.

-Containing healthy polyunsaturated and monounsaturated fats, olive oil is made up of about 20% palmitic acid, which your body converts into palmitoleic acid which has been shown to promote heart health and support skin, hair, and nail health as well.
+Containing healthy polyunsaturated and monounsaturated fats, olive oil is made up of about 20% palmitic acid.
+Your body converts it into palmitoleic acid, which has been shown to promote heart health plus support skin, hair, and nail health.

-Made with organic chicken apple sausage, celery, onion, mushrooms, cauliflower, chicken broth and fresh herbs like rosemary and thyme and baked in the oven until crispy and warm… and the perfect side dish for your Thanksgiving turkey!
+Made with organic chicken apple sausage, celery, onion, mushrooms, cauliflower, chicken broth, and fresh herbs like rosemary and thyme, then baked in the oven until crispy and warm, this is the perfect side dish for your Thanksgiving turkey!